Otto Bohl

-Otto Bohl (8 May 1885 – 24 October 1969) was the mayor of Augsburg, Germany, between January 1930 and May 1933.
+Otto Bohl (8 May 1885, Ludwigshafen – 24 October 1969, Illertissen) was a German lawyer and politician who served as the mayor of Augsburg from January 1930 to 31 May 1933 when he was removed from office by the Nazi Party.
 He was a member of the Bavarian People's Party.
 He studied legal science in Heidelberg and Munich.
 From 1948 till 1958 he was the Landrat of district Illertissen.